franceme/franceme.github.io/pages/experience.md

                     'Enhanced and rectified various incidents on existing Java/Webmethods Webservices.', 'Designed several SOAP Webservices.',
-                    'Created an API that supports both SOAP and REST as a POC.', 'Combined Reflection and Aspect oriented programming to dynamically filter Java SOAP API output.', 'Worked closely with a DevOps team to support and showcase both XL Deploy and XL Release using internal APIs.', 'Trained 2 other interns on the team and led several KT sessions.'
+                    'Created an API that supports both SOAP and REST as a POC.', 'Combined Reflection and Aspect-oriented programming to dynamically filter Java SOAP API output.', 'Worked closely with a DevOps team to support and showcase both XL Deploy and XL Release using internal APIs.', 'Trained two other interns on the team and led several KT sessions.'
                 ],
                 "SKILLS": [
                     'Java EE',